Launching September 14, 2020: UPDATED FOR YEAR 6

 We recommend printing on 13 oz. vinyl — it will lie flat but can be rolled for storage.
 Other options for materials include 24 lb. paper (but do consider longevity needs) or foam board (but do consider space constraints).

 OPTION 3: MAKE ONE.
 We are big fans of this option!
 And we have seen so many do-it-yourself (DIY) ideas.
 If you have the space, you can use painter’s tape and create a grid on the floor or on a rug.
+We have even seen a grid drawn in chalk on a sidewalk.
 Done!